waynethewizard/smartfiler/README.md

 ```
 cargo run
 ```
-From within the rust_csv_backend folder.
+From within the rust_backend folder.

 ### React frontend
 Make sure you have React and npm installed.
 Then do:
 ```
 npm start
 ```
-From within the react_csv_frontend folder.
+From within the react_frontend folder.